fabriziotappero/go_cheatsheet/README.md

 ```

 # Concurrency
+In go, concurrency is implemented using Goroutines and Channels.

 ## Goroutines
 Goroutines are lightweight threads managed by Go (are not OS threads). `go f(a, b)` starts a new goroutine which runs the function `f`.
-You can use `sync.WaitGroup` to wait for gorutines to finish.
+You can use `sync.WaitGroup` to wait for goroutines to finish.

 ```go
 func doStuff(wg *sync.WaitGroup) {